-Even though flat-panel displays get a lot of the attention today, they can’t contend with home theater Miami front-projection systems when your ultimate goal is to have a truly captivating home theater Miami .
+Even though flat-panel displays get a lot of attention today, they can’t contend with home theater Miami front-projection systems when your ultimate goal is to have a truly captivating home theater in Miami .
 As self-evident as it may seem, home theater Miami is all about building a theater … in your home.
 How many times have you gone to a movie theater to find that everyone is huddled around a 50-inch LCD?
 (If your answer was “greater than zero,” you should find a new movie theater.)

 You don’t say WOW about a flat panel, but if you walk into a room with a 110-inch screen and a gigantic football game is playing on it, you would say WOW!
 There’s nothing like a two-piece projector and home theater Miami screen system to give you that WOW factor.

 The biggest thing a home theater Miami front-projection system has going for it is size.
 When looking for a canvas on which to boast your favorite films, sporting events, television shows, and home movies, sheer screen size can go a long way toward turning an average Saturday night into an affair.
 Flat-panel displays are typically measured in inches, whereas home theater Miami front projection screens are measured more easily in feet.
 For example, a 124-inch (diagonal) screen, which features a 16:9 HDTV aspect ratio, measures an extraordinary 9 feet wide.
 That’s big!

 Although home theater Miami front-projection systems offer much larger screen sizes, you don’t necessarily pay more for this privilege.
 Inch for inch, a front projector and screen is much more cost-effective.
 Who wouldn’t want a big 120-inch image for about the same price as a 65-inch flat-panel display?

 How It Works